lp65082001/GraphLOGIC/README.md

 ## Introduction

-The
+The OI_gnn project is  implementation osteogenesis imperfecta of model for structural-informed lethality prediction in publishion "Developing clinical lethality predictive model of Osteogenesis Imperfecta by using graph neural network".

-On the other hand, others checkpoint and structure data were available in
+On the other hand, others checkpoint and structure data were available in https://doi.org/10.6084/m9.figshare.24633969

 ## Environment